edcarlos-92/jarDevRunner/README.md

 Finally: Please feel free to re-innovate this and share with us if you think we can make it work in a better way.

-Please let me know if you run into any painful challenges.
+Kindly let me know if you run into any painful challenges.
 Thank you.